 The Art History and Visual Studies BA and MA students helped to create Marcantonio Raimondi and Raphael: the first exhibition in more than 30 years on one of the Italian Renaissance’s most important printmakers, and the first ever to take place in the UK.

-Running at the University’s art gallery, The Whitworth, the exhibition includes many world-class prints in excellent condition, as well as a digital feature showing off the Spencer Album of Marcantonio prints, long presumed lost and only recently rediscovered at John Rylands Library by Dr Ed Wouk, Lecturer in Art History at Manchester.
+Running at the University’s art gallery, The Whitworth, the exhibition includes many world-class prints in excellent condition, as well as a digital feature showing off the Spencer Album of Marcantonio prints, long presumed lost and only recently rediscovered at the John Rylands Research Institute and Library by Dr Ed Wouk, Lecturer in Art History at Manchester.

 Students helped to put together the concept, chose some of the objects and wrote catalogue entries.
 “I can’t think of another instance in which students have been so fully involved in an exhibition of this scale,” says Dr Wouk, who – together with the Whitworth’s Head of Collections, David Morris – was the driving force behind the exhibition.